Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README-incremental-instructions.md

 ## Scenario

 Starting from a .NET Core MVC Web app that uses OpenID Connect to sign in users, this phase of the tutorial shows how to call  Microsoft Graph /me endpoint on behalf of the signed-in user.
 It leverages the ASP.NET Core OpenID Connect middleware and Microsoft Authentication Library for .NET (MSAL.NET).
-Their complexities where encapsulated into the `Microsoft.Identity.Web` reusable library project part of this tutorial.
+Their complexities where encapsulated into the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web/wiki/Microsoft-Identity-Web-basics).
 Once again the notion of ASP.NET services injected by dependency injection is heavily used.

 ![Sign in with the Microsoft identity platform](ReadmeFiles/sign-in.png)